-When New Zealand 60 Minutes reporter Sarah Hall wrapped her arms around a tearful Emma Carter in the final seconds of its To die for episode on the death of her daughter Sarah Carter while staying at the Downtown Inn in Chiang Mai, Thailand earlier this year, few people could be forgiven for thinking that the evidence was overwhelming that chlorpyrifos poisoning was to blame, and Chiang Mai authorities were guilty of a sinister cover-up.
+When New Zealand 60 Minutes reporter Sarah Hall wrapped her arms around a tearful Emma Carter in the final seconds of its To die for episode on the death of her daughter, Sarah Carter, few people could be forgiven for thinking that the evidence was overwhelming.
+That chlorpyrifos poisoning was to blame, and Chiang Mai authorities were guilty of a sinister cover-up.

-Shortly following the 60 Minutes episode Chiang Mai Provincial Governor ML Panadda Disakul struck back at the 60 Minutes episode, claiming there was no medical proof to substantiate the claims made in the programme that chlorpyrifos applied by a fumigator was to blame.
+Shortly after the 60 Minutes episode Chiang Mai Provincial Governor, ML Panadda Disakul, struck back at the programme, claiming there was no medical proof to substantiate the claims made that chlorpyrifos applied by a fumigator was to blame.

 The report also angered what are arguably New Zealand’s three leading toxicologists, Dr Wayne Temple, director, of New Zealand’s National Poisons Centre (NPC), Dr Michael Beasley, a medical toxicologist at the NPC, and Dr John Reeve, the principal adviser (toxicology) for the Ministry of Agriculture and Forestry, and a member of the World Health Organization (WHO) roster of experts for the Joint Expert Committee on Food Additives.

 Chlorpyrifos claim misleading